GLOBAL MARKETS-Stocks up on central bank support hopes; euro rebounds

 The results stirred hopes that months of political turbulence would ease.
 The lira touched 2.1298, its strongest level against the greenback since late December.

-Spot gold prices fell 0.7 percent after hitting their lowest in nearly seven weeks.
+Spot gold prices fell 0.8 percent to hit their lowest in nearly seven weeks.

 Crude oil futures dipped in volatile end-of-quarter trading, pressured by news Russia was withdrawing some troops on the Ukrainian border and concerns about the struggling U.S. labor market voiced by Fed chair Yellen.